sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 excerptText: "A visual refresh with a background that changes colour according to the time of day, using the new Temporal API."
 ---

 I've given my website a bit of a refresh!
 There's a slightly updated layout if you're on desktop, plus I ditched the `etc` page and I've revamped my [links page](/links) to be powered by [raindrop.io](https://raindrop.io).
-The <a href="https://localghost.dev?theme=vaporwave" target="_new">Vaporwave theme</a> also has a newly jazzed-up nav bar with some adorable little icons.
-But the biggest change is to the city theme, which was previously a starry-sky dark mode theme.
+The [Vaporwave theme](?theme=vaporwave) also has a newly jazzed-up nav bar with some adorable little icons.
+But the biggest change is to the [city theme](?theme=city), which was previously a starry-sky dark mode theme.

 If you're reading this between the hours of 9pm - 5am, you're probably wondering what all the fuss is about - it looks pretty much the same.
 That's because the theme changes depending on the time of day!